9dots/tech-and-tape/precoder/level-1/lesson-plans/lesson-12/lesson.md

 			<iconp type='question'>What did lines 1 through 7 do?</iconp>
 			<iconp type='answer'>Lines 1 through 7 painted a square.</iconp>

+- [ ] Repeat this process for the last two chunks.

 ## Elaborate: Chunking (10 min)
 - [ ] **Independent Practice:** Have students complete the independent practice worksheet.
 (8 min)
 - [ ] **Review** problems 1 and 2 from the worksheet with the class.
 (2 min)